gkw0010/EISOST-Sim2Real-Dataset-Release/README.md

 # Image Style-Transfer for Domain Adaption
 To reduce the differences between two datasets, we try to introduce style-transfer method.
 With the help of ArtFlow, we convert the appearance of virtual images into real oropharyngeal organs' appearance, thereby enhancing the sense of photo-realistic of virtual data while preserving useful anatomical features for model training.
-The results (transfer image) of the representative image style-transfer and the corresponding styles are shown below.
+The transfer content and result (transfer image) of the representative image are shown below.

 ![Image text](https://github.com/gkw0010/EISOST-Sim2Real-Dataset-Release/blob/main/Style-Transfer.png)